gatling/gatling/src/docs/content/reference/current/extensions/gradle_plugin.md

 ### Gradle version

+{{< alert warning >}}
+This plugin requires at least Gradle 5.
+{{< /alert >}}

-The latest version of this plugin is tested against Gradle versions ranging from 4.0.1 to 7.1.1.
+The latest version of this plugin is tested against Gradle versions ranging from 5.0.0 to 7.1.1.
-Any version outside of this range is not guaranteed to work.
+Any version outside this range is not guaranteed to work.

 ### Scala version